backstage/backstage/docs/getting-started/running-backstage-locally.md

 ---
 id: running-backstage-locally
 title: Running Backstage Locally
+description: Documentation on How to run Backstage Locally
 ---

 First make sure you are using NodeJS with an Active LTS Release, currently v12.